Visual-weld-inspection

 SOLUTIONS with Effective, Practical Advice

-Visual-weld-inspection represents the immediate critical observation of the external features visible on all welds.
-It is the first and most important assessment of quality to be performed as soon as the welding operations are accomplished.
+It is the first and most important quality assessment to be performed as soon as the welding operations are accomplished.

 Other inspection procedures may be required to detect discontinuities not visible to the eye or present below the external surface.
-Whatever additional non destructive inspection methods are applied, they are performed only after visual inspection is successfully completed.

 The subject was addressed in our general page on Welding Inspection and in the even more general introduction to Weld Quality.

-A short article on Visual-weld-inspection was published (11) in Issue 8 of Practical Welding Letter for April 2004.
+A short article on Visual weld inspection was published (11) in Issue 8 of Practical Welding Letter for April 2004.
 Click on PWL#008 to see it.

 A page listing online resources on Visual Inspection and Requirements was published in Issue 49B of Practical Welding Letter, Mid Month Bulletin for September 2007.
 Click on PWL#049B.